A-Level Digital Technology

-To undertake this course you should have proven skills, knowledge and understanding of IT, such as at least a Grade B in GCSE ICT or Grade C Computer Science.
+To undertake this course you should have proven skills, knowledge and understanding of IT, such as at least a Grade B in GCSE Digital Technology or Grade 6 Computer Science.

 You would also need to have a genuine interest in digital technology and a willingness to explore new ideas with an ability to communicate your ideas effectively.

 In this unit, students have the opportunity to become involved in a real-world situation detailed in a case study.
 They apply their skills, knowledge and understanding of digital technology to solve a problem for a specified client.

 CCEA will provide a new case study each year and this will be accessible from their website:

 Students apply their practical skills to produce a solution and associated detailed documentation for the client.

 The case study encourages students to demonstrate their skills in:

 - analysing the problem;